Circel1/.github/profile/README.md

 ## Hello there 👋

 We're Circel.
-An Organization that will help you reach our frontend dreams.
+An Organization that will help you reach your frontend dreams.
 Checkout our website @ [Circel.co](https://circel.co)

 ### Current Members: